-"The same reason I did not want Sairra here before Larrin talked sense into me."
+"The same reason I did not want Sairra here before Larrin talked sense into me, even if she didn't understand that reason."
 Nevrra's ears rotated forward as she focused her full attention on Qrreia.
 "Surrha rightly demanded I spare your life.
 She wanted you to live.
 I did not want you to join because it would be dangerous-and because you had been through enough in your life.
 And I..."
 Nevrra's focus faltered.
 Her jaw worked, testing speaking, but seemingly finding herself unable to.
 She lowered her head and Qrreia felt her mournful growl as much as she heard it.